wallacebrf/synology_snmp/README.md

 ### Installation

-Note: this assumes InfluxDB version 2 is already installed and properly configured.
+Note: this assumes InfluxDB version 2 and Grafana are already installed and properly configured.

 1. Create the following directories on the NAS